 HTTPS (Hypertext Transfer Protocol Secure) ensures a secure communication between a browser and a web server through the use of a Secure Socket Layer (SSL).
 This stops “man-in-the-middle” attacks from intercepting sensitive data such as password and credit card information that visitors submit from your website.

-By the time Chrome 56 rolls out around January 31, websites that have an SSL certificate installed and configured properly will then show visitors a secure connection in the browser bar:
+By the time Chrome 56 rolled out around January 31, websites that had an SSL certificate installed and configured properly began to show visitors a secure connection in the browser bar:

-This notation will help build customer trust and assures your visitors that their information is protected and secure as it transmits from their browser to your server.
+This notation helps to build customer trust and assures your visitors that their information is protected and secure as it transmits from their browser to your server.

-But if you collect sensitive data on your website and your site has not been converted to HTTPS when Chrome 56 rolls out, then your visitors will begin seeing the NOT SECURE warning in their browser bar:
+But if you collect sensitive data on your website and your site had not been converted to HTTPS when Chrome 56 rolled out, then your visitors have been seeing the NOT SECURE warning in their browser bar:

 Seeing the NOT SECURE warning may alarm and cause a visitor to leave your website.
 This in turn decreases conversions, increases bounce rate, and affects your SEO (search engine optimization).